meandhow/Computer-Vision---Camera-Calibration---Transformation---3D-geometry/README.md

 # Computer-Vision---Camera-Calibration---Transformation---3D-geometry

- ELEC97112/ELEC97113
-Computer Vision and Pattern Recognition
+This project represents a full computer vision pipiline from acquisition, thorugh analysis, to manipulation.
+Crated as submission for Imperial College ELEC97112/ELEC97113 Computer Vision and Pattern Recognition module
-Coursework on computer vision [50% mark]

 Task 1.
 [10 marks] Collect Data
 Build a callibration grid e.g. from a cardbox.